ctrl-alt-dtl/PMA-Labs/Chap6/6-1/README.md

 ![6-1: Static Analysis](Images/6-1-4.png)

 It doesn't matter which branch we take in the `if` statement since we will still hit the function at `0x40105F`.
 And what we see there is this code, which doesn't specifically say `printf` or related library calls.
-However, knowing what we see in the code (e.g. pushing data on the stack) along with the results from the dynamic analysis we can easily assume that this is a `printf` function call.
+However, knowing what we see in the code (e.g. pushing data on the stack - see offsets at `0x401017` and `0x40102B`) along with the results from the dynamic analysis we can easily assume that this is a `printf` function call.